Union Monuments at Gettysburg > Massachusetts

-The monument to the 7th Massachusetts Volunteer Infantry Regiment is south of Gettysburg on the east side of Sedgwick Avenue near the monument to General Sedgwick.
-(Sedgwick Avenue tour map) The regiment was commanded at the battle of Gettysburg by Lieutenant Colonel Franklin P. Harlow.
-It brought 369 men to the field, losing six wounded.
+The monument to the 7th Massachusetts Infantry Regiment is south of Gettysburg on the east side of Sedgwick Avenue near the monument to General Sedgwick.
+(Sedgwick Avenue tour map)

 Monument to the 7th Massachusetts Infantry at Gettysburg

-The 7th Massachusetts arrived on the battlefield on July 2 at about 2 pm.
-They had marched over 30 miles from Manchester, Maryland.
+The regiment was commanded at the Battle of Gettysburg by Lieutenant Colonel Franklin P. Harlow.
+It brought 369 men to the field, losing six wounded.
+It arrived on the battlefield on July 2 at about 2 pm after marching over 30 miles from Manchester, Maryland.
 At dusk they moved to the northeast slope of Little Round Top and were held in reserve, where they bivouacked for the night.

 6th Corps Headquarters Flag Attached to the 2nd Brigade, 3rd Division, 6th Corps, Army of the Potomac 6C-3D